Green Ramp disaster: Aftermath

-President Clinton visited the site two days after the incident and met with the injured at Womack at Fort Bragg.
+President Clinton, who was returning from the Caribbean, visited the site two days after the incident, met with the injured at Womack at Fort Bragg, thanked them for their service and said that the disaster was a tragedy for all Americans.
 Several of the more severely burned victims were taken to the U.S. Army Institute of Surgical Research at Brooke Army Medical Center, Texas.
 Two months after the accident, only one paratrooper remained critical, while the others were either in satisfactory condition or convalescing at home.

 A subsequent U.S. Air Force investigation placed most of the blame for the accident on the military and civilian air traffic controllers working Pope air traffic that day.
-The Air Force investigation identified "multiple causes" for the midair collision, faulting air traffic control for the "majority of errors."
-Although the F-16 pilot was partly to blame because he did not "see and avoid and stay well clear of the mishap C-130," as required by Air Force regulations, there were extenuating circumstances.
+The Air Force investigation identified "multiple causes" for the midair collision, faulting air traffic control for the "majority of errors".
+Although the F-16 pilot was partly to blame because he did not "see and avoid and stay well clear of the mishap C-130", as required by Air Force regulations, there were extenuating circumstances.

 The pilot testified that he did not see the C-130; however, after the control tower had made him aware of its presence, he began executing a low approach, when the collision occurred.
 Two Air Force officers involved in the crash were relieved of duty and transferred to other jobs.
 Three enlisted men also were disciplined.
 One of the enlisted controllers was later subject to Article 15 action.
 A later investigation stated that pilot error by the F-16 pilots also contributed to the mishap, but no disciplinary action was taken against the pilots.